aleksimyllyoja/char-rnn/README.md

 ## References

-These code is heavily inspired from these sources:
+Code is heavily inspired from these sources:

 + First char-rnn implementation written with Chainer https://github.com/yusuketomoto/chainer-char-rnn